A maze is designed to confuse; a labyrinth helps you find your way.

 Labyrinths are sometimes thought of as a walking meditation—an active way to calm the mind and open the soul.
-While they have been found helpful to cultivate mindfulness, healing, and insight, the experience can be as modest yet meaningful as a quiet, gentle walk.
+While they have been found helpful to cultivate mindfulness, healing and insight, the experience can be as modest yet meaningful as a quiet, gentle walk.
 Here are some resources to help you get the most from your experience:

 - Forest Labyrinth Visitor Guide (PDF download) – Labyrinth backgrounder plus suggestions to get the most from your walk.